When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 If you refuse an offer of housing that's suitable for your needs, the council doesn't have to help you find other accommodation or continue to provide temporary accommodation.

-If you refuse an offer of settled housing because you feel it's unsuitable, and the council says it won't help you anymore, you can ask for a review.
+If you refuse an offer of settled housing because you feel it's unsuitable you can ask for a review.

-Most councils ask you to accept the offer while they consider your review.
+Usually it is best to accept an offer while they consider your review.
 Get specialist advice straight away if this happens.
+Sometimes you may think it is not possible to accept an offer.
 Don't refuse an offer before getting advice, as the council may not have to give you any more help.

 Use Shelter's directory to find a face-to-face advice centre in your local area.

 If the review is successful, the council still has to help you with housing.
-But if the review is unsuccessful, it won't have to help you anymore.
+If the review is unsuccessful, it won't have to help you anymore.
+But you may be able to appeal to the court.

 Unsuitable private rented sector offers